 How to Elope at Bear Lake: This lake occupies a central part of the park at over 9,000ft elevation.
-The varied forest comes right down to the edge of the shore, so you can either step out onto one of the big rocks in the lake to have your ceremony or follow my lead to one of the few perfect spaces on the shoreline.
-But because this is one of the most popular areas of the park, ceremonies are only allowed in the off season, on weekdays between Columbus day and memorial day to reduce congestion.
+The varied forest comes right down to the edge of the shore, so follow my lead to one of the few perfect spaces on the shoreline.
+But because this is one of the most popular areas of the park, ceremonies are only allowed in the off season, on weekdays between Columbus day and Memorial day to reduce congestion.
 It can be quite cold at this elevation, but the easy access and beautiful views speak for themselves!
 Bathrooms are available and the path is semi-accessible.
-When the lake freezes over, you can stand on the ice to say your vows on your elopement day, making it a perfect spot for a winter rocky mountain national park elopement.
+When the lake freezes over, you can stand on the ice to say your vows on your elopement day, making it a perfect spot for a winter Rocky Mountain National Park elopement.

 7. Lily Lake

 How to Elope at Lily Lake: Lily Lake actually has a few spots where you can have your elopement ceremony – and you won’t have to wait in line to enter the park through the busy entrance stations to get here, since it’s located just south of Estes Park on Rt 7.
 Long’s Peak can be viewed in the distance, and round knobby mountains enclose this peaceful lake.
 A small dock on the east side of the lake, and the picnic area to the south are two great spots for intimate mountain elopement ceremonies.
 There’s also a short hike up the hill for even better views and more epic elopement photos in Rocky Mountain National Park.
 Fall is the best time to elope at Lily Lake.
 See an offbeat Lily Lake Elopement Here.